Southwest Airlines Flight 1380

-The principle of this definition is to ensure that the engine has a containment ring that prevents a detached fan blade from exiting the engine at a high radial speed.) in the left CFM International CFM56 engine after departing from New York–LaGuardia Airport en route to Dallas Love Field on April 17, 2018.
-The engine cowl was broken in the failure, and cowl fragments damaged the fuselage, shattering a cabin window and causing explosive depressurization of the aircraft.
-Other fragments caused damage to the wing.
-The crew carried out an emergency descent and diverted to Philadelphia International Airport.
+On April 17, 2018, Southwest Airlines Flight 1380, a Boeing 737-700 flying from LaGuardia Airport, New York, en route to Dallas Love Field, Texas, experienced an engine failure over Pennsylvania.
+The engine cowl was broken in the failure, and cowl fragments damaged the fuselage, bursting a cabin window and causing explosive depressurization of the aircraft.
+Other fragments caused destruction to the wing.
+The pilots then descended and diverted to Philadelphia International Airport, Pennsylvania.
 One passenger was partially ejected from the aircraft and died, while eight other passengers sustained minor injuries.
-The aircraft was substantially damaged and written off as a result of the accident.
+After the accident, the aircraft was written off.

 This accident was very similar to an accident suffered 20 months earlier by Southwest Airlines Flight 3472 flying the same aircraft type with the same engine type.
-After that earlier accident, the engine manufacturer, CFM, issued a service directive calling for ultrasonic inspections of the turbine fan blades with certain serial numbers, service cycles, or service time.
-Southwest did not perform the inspection on the engine involved in this failure because it was not required to according to the parameters specified by the directive.
+After that earlier accident, the engine manufacturer, CFM International, issued a service directive calling for ultrasonic inspections of the turbine fan blades with certain serial numbers, service cycles, or service time.
+Southwest Airlines did not perform the inspection on the engine involved in this failure because it was not required to according to the parameters specified by the directive.